issp-center-dev/mVMC/doc/en/source/standard.rst

    [Eqn. :eq:`hubbard` ], the :math:`S_z`-unconserved Spin model
    [Eqn. :eq:`spin` ], and the :math:`S_z`-unconserved Kondo
    lattice model [Eqn. :eq:`kondo` ], respectively.
-Note: Although these flags has a word "GC"(=grandcanonical), the number of electrons are conserved in these system.
+Note: Although these flags have a word "GC"(=grandcanonical), the number of electrons are conserved in these system.

 -  ``lattice``